purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/LSM6DSV-tips.md

 # LSM6DSV Best Practices

 This guide discusses how to achieve great performance (consistent +45 min resets) using trackers with LSM6DSV IMU.
-You can skip step 1 and 2, if you are using Panda LSM6DSV Trackers.
+You can skip step 1 and 2, if you are using Panda Trackers (LSM6DSV).

  ## 1. LSM6DSV hardware